Life expectancy: Economic circumstances

 Life expectancy vs healthcare spending of rich OECD countries.
 US average of $10,447 in 2018.

 Economic circumstances also affect life expectancy.
 For example, in the United Kingdom, life expectancy in the wealthiest and richest areas is several years higher than in the poorest areas.
 This may reflect factors such as diet and lifestyle, as well as access to medical care.
 It may also reflect a selective effect: people with chronic life-threatening illnesses are less likely to become wealthy or to reside in affluent areas.
 In Glasgow, the disparity is amongst the highest in the world: life expectancy for males in the heavily deprived Calton area stands at 54, which is 28 years less than in the affluent area of Lenzie, which is only 8 km away.

 A study published in the American Geriatrics Society found that the average life expectancy of the Chinese emperors (which have much wealth) from the first Qin Dynasty (221–207 BC) to the last Qing Dynasty, was 41.3 years.
 This is much lower than that of the Buddhist monks (66.9 years) traditional Chinese doctors (75.1 years) and the emperors' servant, who survived to 71.3 years (range 55–94), during the same time.

 A 2013 study found a pronounced relationship between economic inequality and life expectancy.
 However, in contrast, a study by José A. Tapia Granados and Ana Diez Roux at the University of Michigan found that life expectancy actually increased during the Great Depression, and during recessions and depressions in general.
 The authors suggest that when people are working harder during prosperous economic times, they undergo more stress, exposure to pollution, and the likelihood of injury among other longevity-limiting factors.

 Life expectancy is also likely to be affected by exposure to high levels of highway air pollution or industrial air pollution.
 This is one way that occupation can have a major effect on life expectancy.
 Coal miners (and in prior generations, asbestos cutters) have lower life expectancies than average.
 Other factors affecting an individual's life expectancy are genetic disorders, drug use, tobacco smoking, excessive alcohol consumption, obesity, access to health care, diet, and exercise.
+In the United States, people without health insurance have reduced life expectancy.